 The peer advising fellows are selected for the program through a competitive application process in the spring semester.

-The new team of peer advising fellows will be available for appointments starting in fall 2018.
+The new team of peer advising fellows will be available for quick questions in JMHH G95 from 11:30 am to 1:00 pm August 29-31 and September 4-7.

 “Loved my peer advisor.
 Both helpful and insightful and very truthful about her experiences.
 Took the time to walk me through how to do a case study even!”